arithmetically-astrals/fec/README.md

 ### Overview

 The Front End Capstone(FEC) project is an e-commerce site that was made with React and Express following a business requirements document and uses an API provided by the project stakeholders.
 Our team was tasked to create a dynamic and modern user interface to enhance the client experience.
-We challenged ourselves to use technologies that were new to use such as React hooks, Sass, and Jest.
+We challenged ourselves to use technologies that were new to us such as React hooks, Sass, and Jest.
 To keep our workflow organized we used daily stand-up meetings along with Trello to keep track of individual engineers' progress and used Git workflow techniques along with code reviews/testing to keep our code stable.

 # Table of Contents